If you like creepy country roads, abandoned farmhouses, and things that go bump in the night, check out

 His beautiful, young wife.

 His long fight to reclaim his rightful throne.

 The peasants were already on the brink of revolt given the lack of food in the region.
 The whispers of curses reached his ears even here in the castle.

 I have to do something!

 Cormac slammed a futile fist against the wall, resting his head for a moment against the cool stones.

-“My son, something must be done,” his mother said from his shoulder, having crept up his shoulder in that silent way that she had.
+“My son, something must be done,” his mother said from his shoulder, having crept up in that silent way that she had.
 She echoed his own thoughts, as she so often did.